 Here is our short and highly opinionated list of e-commerce systems we love for small e-commerce businesses:

-- WordPress with integrated PayPal button tools (such as X)
+- WordPress with integrated PayPal button tools (such as Easy Paypal Buttons)

-- WordPress with WooCommerce tools (usually embedded in a theme or template, also available as standalone plugin)
+- WordPress with WooCommerce tools (available as standalone plugin)

 - Etsy (marketplace)